Lennar (MEX:LENB) E10: MXN135.41 (As of Feb. 2026)

 Lennar Business Description

-Lennar is one of the largest public homebuilders in the United States.
+Lennar is the second-largest public homebuilder in the United States, behind D.R.
+Horton, operating in 26 states.
 The company's homebuilding operations target first-time, move-up, and active adult homebuyers mainly under the Lennar brand name.
 Lennar's financial-services segment provides mortgage financing and related services to its homebuyers.
-Miami-based Lennar is also involved in multifamily and single-family for rent construction and has invested in numerous housing-related technology startups.
+Miami-based Lennar is also involved in multifamily construction and has invested in numerous housing-related technology startups.